topolvm/pie/docs/maintenance.md

 #### Final check

-`git grep <the kubernetes version which support will be dropped>`, `git grep image:`, and `git grep -i VERSION` might help to avoid overlooking necessary changes.
+`git grep <the kubernetes version which support will be dropped>`, `git grep image:`, `git grep -i VERSION` and looking `versions.mk` might help to avoid overlooking necessary changes.